VideoAmp/flint/TUTORIAL.md

-# Getting Started with Flint on AWS and Jupyter
+# Deploying Flint for Spark Clusters on AWS

 Flint was conceived at VideoAmp as a Web App to simplify the deployment and management of ad-hoc Spark clusters that could seamlessly access our existing production HDFS.
 VideoAmp had been using Jupyter to access Spark for some time, and we wanted a simple way to connect a Jupyter notebook to a Flint Spark cluster as well.
-We'll assume similar preconditions and goals in this tutorial for organizations that want to use Flint.
+We'll assume similar preconditions and goals in this tutorial on deploying Flint for Spark clusters on AWS.
+We'll also describe how to connect to a Flint cluster from a Jupyter Scala notebook.

 ## Assumptions for this Tutorial